 Mike Cerino was named Head Coach on September 29, 2011.
-Cerino begins his second season with the Hounds.
+Cerino begins his third season with the Hounds.
 In addition to being the team's Head Coach, Cerino serves as Director of Athletics at Limestone College.
 Mike Cerino was named Limestone College’s Director of Athletics in the fall of 2008 and Vice President for Intercollegiate Athletics in 2011.
 He is the fifth Director in the history of Saints Athletics.
 Previously, he had served as Senior Associate Athletics Director from the summer of 2006 to 2008.
 He will continue to serve in his current role at Limestone.

-In addition to overseeing the athletics department, Cerino had a 15-year tenure as the head coach of the Saints' successful men's lacrosse program.
+Cerino had a 15-year tenure as the head coach of the Saints' successful men's lacrosse program.
 He is the school's all-time wins leader with a record of 128-66 (.660) and was the first coach in the program’s history.
 Cerino founded the men’s lacrosse program in 1989 and built it into a national champion, winning a Division II title in 2000.
 In his college coaching career, he guided two elite programs, Limestone College and Washington and Lee University, to NCAA Tournament appearances and compiled an overall collegiate record of 181-90 (.668) over 20 seasons.
 During his coaching career he won a total of eight conference championships between the two schools and took W&L to the NCAA Division III Semifinal in 2002.
 He was named the Deep South Coach of the year in 1994 and 1998 and was the Old Dominion Athletic Conference (ODAC) Coach of the year in 2002 and 2004.
 Following the 2000 season, Cerino was named Street and Smith’s College Lacrosse USA Division II Coach of the Year.
 He is also a three-time recipient of the Jim "Ace" Adams National Sportsmanship Award.

-During his coaching career, he has served on the Intercollegiate Men's Lacrosse Coaches Association (IMLCA) Board of Directors and has served on the NCAA Men's Lacrosse Championship Committee, operating as Committee Chair in 2000.
+During his career, he has served on the Intercollegiate Men's Lacrosse Coaches Association (IMLCA) Board of Directors and has served on the NCAA Men's Lacrosse Championship Committee, operating as Committee Chair in 2000.
 He has been a member of the United States Intercollegiate Lacrosse Association (USILA) Division III All-America Committee, the USILA National Ranking Committee and was also selected to be a presenter at the 2000 and2004 US Lacrosse Clinic and at the 2006 IMLCA Clinic.
 During his 20 year coaching career, Cerino also guided the Charlotte Latin School boy’s lacrosse team to an appearance in the NCISAA 2001 State Playoffs.
 He has mentored 51 USILA All-Americans and was a coach for the South team in the 1996 Division I North/South Classic All-Star Game.

 Proud Supporter of the Charlotte Hounds